- Home

 (Chinese Lime) Tilia endochrysea is an exceptionally rare tree which has young leaves that emerge as a vibrant dark purple-red colour in Spring.

-Enter code FREEPLANT4 during checkout.
+Enter code FREEPLANT7 during checkout.

 One free plant per person only.
+Excludes orders for gift vouchers.

 Tilia endochrysea is an exceptionally rare tree which has young leaves that emerge as a vibrant dark purple-red colour in Spring.
 The leaves are narrow and ovate (egg-shaped), up to 15 - 20 cm long once at their full size, turning to dark green in late spring as they age with a greyish-white underside.